-However, if you are still relying on a simple opt-in funnel to get people on your email list, you are missing out on some big trends that have been happening with marketing funnels in the last 2 years.
-To craft a high converting funnel in 2021, there are two key aspects to bear in mind before you set anything up.
+However, if you are still relying on a simple opt-in funnel to get people on your email list, you are missing out on some big trends that have been happening with marketing funnels in the past 2 years.
+To craft a high-converting funnel in 2021, there are two key aspects to bear in mind before you set anything up.

 People are becoming wise to online funnels in the same way that web users developed banner blindness over a decade ago.
 If you want to wow your prospect, use personalized content to reach out to them.

 At the most basic level, this might just be using first names and personalized thank you messages.
 More sophisticated marketers are taking that a step further with personalized content and sales messages.

 Automation is the other side of the personalization coin.
 If you capture data on your customers’ behavior as they travel through your funnel, automation can turn that data into intelligent marketing.
 By measuring ROI and testing out different marketing messages, you can craft a smart funnel.

 That smart, or “intelligent” funnel, will automatically send customers in different directions down the funnel based on their specific interest, engagement level, and previous purchase history.